 10 Substitutes for Goat Cheese

-Cheddar is an awesome alternative for goat cheese because it has similar flavors and richness but comes without the funky aftertaste associated with some goat cheese brands.
+Cheddar is an awesome alternative for goat cheese because it has similar richness but comes without the funky aftertaste associated with some goat cheese brands.
 Simply grate up cheddar like normal, then add to your recipe or dish where you normally use goat cheese – voila!
 You’ve got yourself a tasty substitute without the hassle.

 Feta is another great alternative for goat cheese because it has a similar texture to the ingredient but also packs tons of flavor on its own.
 It’s especially tasty in Greek salads or any other recipes that call for both feta and tomatoes.